Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Introduction

-Many modern biomedical research, e.g.~sequencing data analysis, electric health record data analysis, require special treatment of high-dimensionality, commonly known as \(p >> n\) problem.
+Much modern biomedical research, e.g., sequencing data analysis and electronic health record data analysis, require special treatment of high-dimensionality, commonly known as \(p >> n\) problem.
 There is extensive literature on high-dimensional linear models via penalized models or Bayesian hierarchical models, see Mallick and Yi \citep{Mallick2013} for review.
 These models are built upon a restrictive and unrealistic assumption, linearity.
 In classical statistical modeling, many strategies and models are proposed to relax the linearity assumption with various degrees of complexity.
-For example, variable categorization is a simple and common practice in epidemiology, but suffers from power and interpretation issues.
+For example, variable categorization is a simple and common practice in epidemiology but suffers from power and interpretation issues.
 More complex models to address nonlinear effects include random forest and other so-called ``black box'' models \citep{Breiman2001}.
 These models are useful for statistical prediction but do not estimate parameters relevant to the data generation process that one can draw inferences from.
-In addition, how to generalize these models to the high-dimensional setting remains unclear.
+In addition, how to generalize these ``black box'' models to the high-dimensional setting remains unclear.

-Nonparametric regression models are appropriate alternatives to the ``black-box'' models thanks to their balance between model flexibility and interpretability.
+For their straightforward interpretation and flexibility, nonparametric regression models serve as great alternatives to the ``black-box'' models in prediction and variable selection.
 Among those, generalized additive models (GAMs), proposed in the seminal work of Hastie and Tibshirani \citep{Hastie1987}, grew to be one of the most popular modeling tools.
-In a GAM, the response variable, \(Y\), which is assumed to follow some exponential family distribution with mean \(\mu\) and dispersion \(\phi\), can be modeled with the summation of smoothing functions, \(B_j(\cdot), j = 1, \dots, p\), of a given \(p\)-dimensional vector of covariates \(\boldsymbol{x}\), written as where \(g^{-1}(\cdot)\) is the inverse of a monotonic link function.
-The smoothing functions can take many forms and are estimated using a pseudo-weighted version of the backfitting algorithm \citep{Breiman1985}.
-Nevertheless, the classical GAMs cannot fulfill the increasing analytic demands for high-dimensional data analysis in biomedical studies.
+In a GAM, the response variable, which is assumed to follow some exponential family distribution, can be modeled with the summation of smooth functions.
+Nevertheless, the classical GAMs cannot fulfill the increasing analytic demands for high-dimensional data analysis.